PurpShell/purpshell/README.md

   - English • Native
   - Arabic • Native
   - French • Learning (B1 spoken; A2.2 written)
-  - Japanese • Lol I suck (but I have 4,000 episodes of anime on my back so daijobo ore)

 ### Recruitment and Work:
   - I am **open** for hire at the moment. (as of 30-03-23)